Laura Marie Goes Topless In Black G-String Panties

 Laura Marie left very little to the imagination with her racy new Instagram snapshot on Monday night.
-The model opted to flaunt her bombshell curves by wearing revealing lingerie and little else.
+The model flaunted her bombshell curves by wearing revealing lingerie and little else.

-In the photo, Laura was scantily clad as she opted to sport nothing but a pair of black g-string panties.
+In the photo, Laura was scantily clad as she seemed to sport nothing but a pair of black g-string panties.
 The social media stunner went topless in the photo as she flaunted her bare, muscular back, toned arms, and shoulders in the process.
-Fans also got a peek at her ample bust as her sideboob was visible in the shot.
+Fans also got a peek at her ample bust with some sideboob visible in the shot.

 The black underwear rested high over her voluptuous hips and accentuated her perfectly round booty in the process.
 The garment was made from minimal material as it wrapped around her slim waistline.
 Her long, lean legs were also on full display in the pic.

 Laura went barefoot in the post as she posed with her pert posterior toward the camera.
 She stood on a set of concrete stairs and placed one foot in front of the other with her knee bent.
-Her back was arched as she had both of her hands behind her head as they grabbed at her hair.
+Her back was arched as she had both hands behind her head as they grabbed at her hair.

-In front of Laura, a large wooden fence could be seen.
-The blue sky and white clouds were also visible in the snap, as well as some tall, green trees.
+In front of Laura was a large wooden fence.
+The blue sky and white clouds as well as some tall, green trees were also visible in the snap.

 Her long, dark hair was pulled away from her face in the shot.
 The locks were styled in sleek, straight strands, which hung down her back.
-In the caption, she claimed that she was always looking upward.

 Laura’s over 1.4 million followers immediately began to respond to the snap by clicking the like button more than 26,000 times within the first 11 hours after it went live on the platform.
 Her admirers also hit up the comments section to leave nearly 300 messages during that time.